Spin dynamics of moving bodies in rotating black hole spacetimes: Representations of spin evolution

-We note that when the right hand sides of Eqs. (\ref{MPD1}) and (\ref{MPD2}) are neglected, the centroid moves along a geodesic thus $\mathbf{\omega }$ and the last term in (\ref{Omrels}) vanish.
-The four-velocity $U$ is determined from the geodesic equation and for $k=e$ we obtain the same system which was investigated in Ref. \cite{Bini2017}.
+where $\mathbf{\alpha }\neq \mathbf{\beta }$.
+This can be computed once $U$ is determined.\footnote{ We note that when the right hand sides of Equations (\ref{MPD1}) and (\ref {MPD2}) are neglected, the centroid moves along a geodesic, thus $\mathbf{\ \omega }$ and the last term in (\ref{Omrels}) vanish.
+The four-velocity $U$ is determined from the geodesic equation, and for $k=e$, we obtain the same system which was investigated in Ref. \cite{Bini2017}.}